wbuiejr/slashem/README.md

 Slash'EM will be executable from the command line as "slashem".

-## Issues
+## Issues and Caveats

+- I work on my own EC2 instance in my own VPC, so I'm not really concerned about security.
+If you are not working in a secure environment, you are on your own to secure it.

+- My tiles aren't transparent.
+I don't know why.

-The GUI seems to be working fine, but I notice a lot of nonfatal errors being thrown in the terminal window that launched slashem.
+- The GUI seems to be working fine aside from the transparency issue, but I notice a lot of nonfatal errors being thrown in the terminal window that launched slashem.
 I'm not sure what's up with that.
 I'd welcome pull requests to resolve them.